hammerheim-game/hammerheim-rules/6-optional-rules.md

 hand-to-hand for using an additional hand weapon, and the weapon extremities follow the normal rules for weapons of their type (i.e. sword extremities may be used to parry).
 Roll a D6 for each arm to see what it becomes:
 1-2 sword, 3-4 mace, 5-6 axe.
 If the mutant grows two sword extremities, it may re-roll failed parries just as if it had a sword and a buckler.

-15 Blackblood: If the model loses a wound in close combat, anyone in base contact with the model suffers a Strength 3 hit (no critical hits) from the spurting corrosive blood.
+15 Blackblood: If the model loses a wound in close combat, anyone in base contact with the model suffers a Strength 3 hit from the spurting corrosive blood.

 16 Brightly Patterned Skin*: The mutant's skin becomes brightly coloured with contrasting stripes, spots, or other patterns.
 No effect on play, but a great excuse to paint an interesting new model!

 21 Burning Body*: The mutant's body is constantly burning with flickering tongues of hellish flame and burns with unnatural light.
 The warrior may not carry any weapons or armor unless they are magical, or forged from Gromril or Ithilmar.
-The mutant does not suffer the usual penalties for fighting with his fists (no -1 to the mutant's Strength, enemies do not add +l to armor saves).
-The mutant always counts as having a lantern.
-Any model in base contact with the mutant suffers an automatic Strength 2 hit at the beginning of each close combat phase.
-The flames cannot cause critical hits.
+The model may never go into Hiding.
+Any model in base contact with the mutant suffers an automatic Strength 3 hit at the beginning of each close combat phase with the Flaming Attacks special rule.

 22 Cloud of Flies: The mutant is permanently surrounded by a great swirling mass of flies.
 Opponents in close combat with the mutant are at -1 on all to hit rolls, as the flies buzz into eyes, noses, and mouths.

 23 Cloven Hooves*: The warrior gains +l Movement.

 24 Crystalline Body*: The mutant's body becomes living crystal, which is tough, but easily shattered.
 The mutant's Toughness becomes 6, while its Wounds become 1.
 Neither of these attributes can subsequently be altered by experience or mutation.
 If an experience advance indicates a change in one of these characteristics, re-roll the advance until a different characteristic advance is obtained.
+They may not ride mounts.

 25 Elastic Limbs*: The mutant's arms can stretch out, allowing the mutant to attack from a distance.
 If the mutant is not in base contact with an enemy model at the beginning of the hand-to-hand combat phase, it may make one hand-to-hand attack against a single visible enemy within 6" of the mutant.
 The enemy does not get a chance to fight back.

 26 Enormously Fat: The mutant becomes enormously fat and bloated.
 Divide its Movement in half, rounding up; add +1 to its Toughness; and reduce its Initiative by 1.

 31 Extra Arm*: The mutant may use any single-handed weapon in the extra arm, giving him +1 attack when fighting in hand-to-hand combat.
 Alternatively, he may carry a shield or buckler in the extra arm.
 If a mutant who is unable to use weaponry (i.e. Possessed, Chaos Spawn, etc.) gains this mutation, they simply gain an extra attack; they are still not permitted to use weapons.

 32 Extremely Thin: The mutant becomes a matchstick figure, sickly thin and bony.
 Divide its Toughness in half, rounding up.

 33 Eyestalks*: The mutant has stalked eyes, similar to a crab.
 The mutant now causes fear.

 34 Fangs*: The mutant grows huge fangs, giving it an extra bite attack (unless it already has one) in each hand-to-hand combat phase.
 The bite attack uses the mutant's normal Strength.

 35 Furry*: The mutant grows a covering of long, dense fur.
 The mutation changes the mutant's appearance only; and has no effect on its profile.

 36 Great Claw*: One of the mutant's arms ends in a great, crab-like claw.
 He may carry no weapons in this arm, but gains an extra attack in hand-to-hand combat with a +1 Strength bonus.

 41 Hideous: The mutant causes fear, and is seldom invited to parties.

-42 Horns*: The mutant's head grows horns, and it gains an extra gore attack in hand-to-hand combat at the mutant's normal Strength The mutant may no longer wear a helmet.
+42 Horns*: The mutant's head grows horns, and it gains the special rule Impact Hits (1).

 43 Iron Hard Skin*: The mutant's skin is covered in iron and steel scales.
 The mutant's armor save is improved by +1 (i.e. a 5+ save becomes a 4+).
 Note that a warrior's armor save may never improve to better than a 1+ save.
 If the mutant has no armor, their skin alone gives them a 6+ armor save.

 44 Mace Tail*: The mutant grows a flexible tail with a mace-like bony tip.
 Unless it already has a tail, the mutant gains an extra tail attack in each hand-to-hand combat phase at the mutant's Strength +1.
 If the mutant already has a tail, it will have to decide at the beginning of each hand-to-hand phase which tail it wishes to use.

 45 Moronic: The mutant's mind shrinks.
 The mutant is now subject to stupidity.

 46 Plague Bearer*: The mutant carries a hideous, Chaos-tainted disease.
 The mutant's limbs are covered in open sores, and the mutant is dramatically weakened by its condition.